JannieI/canvas-workstation-V3/src/app/roadmap.md

 32.Consider Zoom - can use scale(0.6) from CSS, but then need to properly understand layout of main page.
 Also, Google, etc already has a zoom, so what's the point.
 Remove from menu if not needed
 33.Add Tooltips to all - decide if CSS title is okay, as it looks different to Clarity tooltip for icons.
 34.Make Observable from keystrokes in app component - then debounce to make it less??
 See BK mouse wheel scroll ...
+35.Improve getBackgroundColors (more propertie like rgb, etc), make more useful and make generic getCSSColours.
+Then use in forms, somewhere

 **Data**